marcel-iv/cmi-pb-challenge-3/README.md

 - Support Vector Regression ([Folder with Scripts](04_Scripts/Support_Vector_Regression))
 - Logistic Regression ([Folder with Scripts](04_Scripts/Logistic_Regression))

 Of these, the random forest regressor produced the highest spearman coefficient in our preliminary testing, so we decided to focus on it.
+We used the random forest regressor from sci-kit learn and tuned it using a portion of the training data as validation data with the grid-search cross validation from sci-kit learn.
+From this we determined the optimal parameters based on the spearman coefficient of the results.

 # Results
 The results of the random forest predictions for the two tasks can be found in the [Results](05_Results) folder.